PingOne Native SDKs

 Each application must be set up and configured in the organization's PingOne environment, either in the admin UI, or using the MFA devices API.
 The development team provides the admin with the application name and details.

 The admin's configuration of device integrity detection is detailed in the PingOne admin guide.
-See Editing an application - Native.
+Refer to Editing an application - Native.

 Mobile device integrity check - Android implementation

 PingOne uses Google's Play Integrity API to check the integrity of the mobile device.
-For details on the capabilities of the Play Integrity API, see the Play Integrity API documentation.
+For details on the capabilities of the Play Integrity API, refer to the Play Integrity API documentation.

 Mobile app developers are responsible for enabling and monitoring usage of the Play Integrity API.